This article gives a breakdown of how to get the most nutrition out of your meals. Read on for tips on meal planning for beginners

 - Organic turkey, organic chicken breast, ground chicken/turkey, uncured turkey bacon, lean grass-fed beef, grass-fed lamb, organic wild salmon fresh or in a can, pole line caught tuna fish, sardines

-- Blueberries, raspberries, strawberries, apples, pears, lemons, limes, oranges, grapefruit (if not in season you can buy frozen)
+- Blueberries, raspberries, strawberries, apples, pears, lemons, limes, oranges, and grapefruit (if not in season you can buy frozen)

 If you plan your trip carefully and have a detailed shopping list you will be able to get in and out of the store in a reasonable amount of time pending those pesky checkout lines.